Dimensional Transmutation in Gravity and Cosmology: The early universe

 \subsection{Inflation: the classical FRW background}

-To describe inflation in this theory we introduce as usual the Friedmann-Robertson-Walker (FRW) metric, which describes as a first approximation the patch of the universe where we live, \be ds^2 = dt^2 -a(t)^2 \left[dr^2+r^2(d\theta^2 +\sin^2\theta d\phi^2)\right]. \ee Here $a(t)$ is the scale factor and, for simplicity, we have set to zero the spatial curvature parameter.
+To describe inflation in this theory we introduce as usual the homogeneous and isotropic Friedmann-Robertson-Walker (FRW) metric, \be ds^2 = dt^2 -a(t)^2 \left[dr^2+r^2(d\theta^2 +\sin^2\theta d\phi^2)\right], \ee which approximately describes the patch of the universe where we live.
+Here $a(t)$ is the scale factor and, for simplicity, we have set to zero the spatial curvature parameter.
 If this parameter is zero at some initial time $t$ it remains so for all values of $t$; moreover, as usual inflation makes this parameter decrease exponentially with $t$ so its effect is eventually negligibly small in an inflationary universe.
 In this section we only consider the classical aspects of inflation.
 The FRW metric corresponds to a possible choice of the classical background $g^{\rm cl}_{\mu\nu}$ in~(\ref{metricSplit}).
 Quantum fluctuations will be studied in Sec.~\ref{Inflation: quantum perturbations}.
 As we will see in Sec.~\ref{Classical metastability and chaotic inflation}, the classical metastability discussed in Sec.~\ref{Classical aspects} will allow us to understand why the metric of our patch is nearly homogeneous and isotropic, at least for values of $f_2$ close to the Higgs naturalness bound, $f_2 \lesssim10^{-8}$.

 For the following description of the quantum fluctuations it is convenient to introduce here the conformal time $\tau$ defined as usual by \be \tau = \int_{t^*}^t \frac{dt'}{a(t')}, \ee where $t^*$ is some reference time; in the following we will choose $t^* \rightarrow \infty$.
 The FRW metric in terms of $\tau$ is \be ds^2 = a(\tau)^2\left(d\tau^2 -\delta_{ij}dx^idx^j\right). \ee This is a good point to mention that, because agravity can flow to conformal gravity in the UV (see the discussion at the end of Sec.~\ref{The action}) and the FRW metric is conformally flat, as clear from~(\ref{ConfFRW}), the initial-time cosmological singularity of GR can be elegantly avoided.